By Sam Collentine, Meteorologist Updated 2 months ago September 22, 2023

 The first trip from February 4th through the 17th, 2016 brought one clear day, two rainy days, one zero-visibility day, and multiple powder days.
 This trip showed that even though it seems like it never stops snowing on Hokkaido, the weather can change and provide less-than-ideal ski conditions.

 The second trip from January 20th through February 4th, 2018 was one I'll never forget.
 This two-week period provided us with nearly five feet of fresh snow across the Niseko region and ended with two clear and windless days.
-I knew the weather pattern was ideal when looking at the forecasts but it was always important to keep my expectations in check and hope for best.
+I knew the weather pattern was ideal when looking at the forecast but it was always important to keep my expectations in check and hope for the best.

 There are 98 ski areas located across the entire island of Hokkaido.